 In early February, Johnson & Johnson submitted its COVID-19 vaccine for emergency use authorization.
 If approved, it would be the third vaccine, along with Moderna and Pfizer-BioNTech, in the fight against the coronavirus — and would hopefully help the country vaccinate a wider portion of the population.

-But in large part, these trials, the main process for assessing a vaccine's safety, have left out two crucial groups that must be vaccinated to keep the coronavirus fully at bay: pregnant people and children.
+Yet as these vaccines become more readily available, the research at this stage has largely left out two crucial groups that must be vaccinated to keep the coronavirus fully at bay: pregnant people and children.

-"The sooner we can get a vaccine out to everybody, you can reduce transmission to everyone," Dr. Yvonne Maldonado, a professor of pediatric infectious disease at Stanford University and member of the American Academy of Pediatrics' Committee on Infectious Diseases, told TODAY.
+"The sooner we can get a vaccine out to everybody, you can reduce transmission to everyone," Dr. Yvonne Maldonado, a professor of pediatric infectious disease at Stanford University and member of the American Academy of Pediatrics' Committee on Infectious Diseases, told TODAY last fall.
 "As long as there are people out there who can spread it, we're just not going to get rid of this pandemic."

 When will there be a COVID-19 vaccine for kids?